ravibpatel/AutoUpdater.NET/README.md

    <mandatory mode="2">true</mandatory>
    ````

-  * minVersion (Attribute, Optional): You can also prvoide minVersion attribute on mandatory element.
-When you provide it, Mandatory option will be triggered only if the installed version of the app is less than the mininum version you specified here.
+  * minVersion (Attribute, Optional): You can also provide minVersion attribute on mandatory element.
+When you provide it, Mandatory option will be triggered only if the installed version of the app is less than the minimum version you specified here.

    ````xml
    <mandatory minVersion="1.2.0.0">true</mandatory>